adam-zheleznyak/door-unlocker/README.md

 # door-unlocker
-Code for a door unlocking device controlled via a ESP8266
+Code for a protypical door unlocking device controlled via an ESP8266.

+Contains:
+- Node.js code to run DORIS: Door Unlocking Robot Internet Service
+- Code to load onto the ESP8266